Jørn Utzon: Sydney Opera House

 Utzon soon found himself in conflict with the new Minister.
 Attempting to rein in the escalating cost of the project, Hughes began questioning Utzon's capability, his designs, schedules and cost estimates, refusing to pay running costs.
 In 1966, after a final request from Utzon that plywood manufacturer Ralph Symonds should be one of the suppliers for the roof structure was refused, he resigned from the job, closed his Sydney office and vowed never to return to Australia.
 When Utzon left, the shells were almost complete, and costs amounted to only $22.9 million.
 Following major changes to the original plans for the interiors, costs finally rose to $103 million.

-The Opera House was finally completed, and opened in 1973 by Elizabeth II, Queen of Australia.
-The architect was not invited to the ceremony, nor was his name even mentioned during any of the speeches.
+The Opera House was finally completed in 1973 and Elizabeth II attended its opening.
+Utzon was invited to the opening ceremony by the Premier and while pleased by the invitation, he declined commenting "I cannot be a guest of the Government of New South Wales and at the same time criticize one of its ministers".
 He was, however, to be recognised later when he was asked to design updates to the interior of the opera house.
 The Utzon Room, overlooking Sydney Harbour, was officially dedicated in October 2004.
 In a statement at the time Utzon wrote: "The fact that I'm mentioned in such a marvellous way, it gives me the greatest pleasure and satisfaction.
 I don't think you can give me more joy as the architect.
 It supersedes any medal of any kind that I could get and have got."
 Furthermore, Frank Gehry, one of the Pritzker Prize judges, commented: "Utzon made a building well ahead of its time, far ahead of available technology, and he persevered through extraordinarily malicious publicity and negative criticism to build a building that changed the image of an entire country."

 Works in Denmark

 While some of Utzon's most notable works are spread around the globe, he was most prolific in his native Denmark, whose landscape inspired him more than any other.
 Bagsværd Church, just north of Copenhagen, is considered to be a masterpiece of contemporary church architecture, thanks to its bright, naturally illuminated interior and its concrete ceiling straddled with softly-rounded vaulting inspired by clouds.
 Designed in 1968, the church was completed in 1976.
+In the church there is a grand piano by Steingraeber designed by Utzon.
 The Kingo Houses in Helsingør (1958) consist of 63 L-shaped homes based on the design of traditional Danish farmhouses with central courtyards.
 Built in rows following the undulations of the site, each of the houses not only has a view of its own but enjoys the best possible conditions for sunlight and shelter from the wind.
 Utzon described the arrangement as "flowers on the branch of a cherry tree, each turning towards the sun."
 In general, Utzon's houses display sophisticated and varied relationships to the path of the sun.